vss240/portfolio-deployment-using-azure-services/README.md

 # Primary Azure Technologies used:

-static webapps ,paas,azure database for MySQL
+static webapps ,paas,azure resource group using php 8.0

 # Other Azure Technologies:

-paas which is platform as a service ,azure bot services ,html,css,js,php,visual studio code(ide),qna maker
+paas which is platform as a service ,azure bot services ,html,css,js,php,visual studio code(ide),qna maker,resources group,git also